polydawn/timeless/book/design/API.md

 					]
 				},
 				"outputs": {
-					"/task/out": {"packtype": "tar"}
+					"out": "/task/out"
 				}
 			}
 		}
 	},
 	"exports": {
-		"a-final-product": "wire:stepFoo:/task/out"
+		"a-final-product": "stepFoo.out"
-	},
-	"contexts": {
-		// ... practical, but non-critical info (e.g. mirror URLs) attaches here }
 	}
+}
 ```

-Evaluating a basting simply evaluates each formula in order, plugs together any
+Evaluating a modules simply evaluates each step in order, plugs together any
-intermediates, and runs the next formula, and so on.
-The result is the same as
-Layer 1: a series of RunRecords.

-Notice how in this example, `"stepBar"`'s Formula has one less `input` than it
-does `import`... and that additional `import` is a `"wire"`.
-This means it's
-dependent on another step in the Basting -- `"stepFoo"`, in this case, and the
-output from the `"/task/out"` path when we evaluate that formula.

-Exports of final products are the same format as intermediates: a "wire" points
-to the outputs from a step.
-These "exports" are listed again in a final, additional
-`results` map at the end of evaluating a basting.
+intermediates, templates this info into a formula, evaluates it, and then turns
+the crank for the next step.
+(Modules can be automatically topo-sorted based
+on dependencies, and Timeless Stack tools will evaluate things in that order.)

+The final result of evaluating a Layer 2 Module is very similar to the results
+of Layer 1 evaluation: each formula will yield a RunRecord, so we get a whole
+series of those which we can retain (mostly for audit purposes)... plus,
+we get a map of all the WareIDs produced that were marked for export.

+The final map of exports is isomorphic to a catalog release items map.
+You can pipe the exports map right into a making a new release!

-:warning: Layer 2's `Basting` format is recently developed (early 2018).
+:warning: Layer 2's `Module` format is recently developed (mid 2018).
 It is subject to change.

+Modules have several other interesting features, such as "submodules" and
+"ingest references" -- docs for these are TODO :)

 <a id=layer-3></a>